 Bristles can be too flexible for a deep massage.

-Has a large surface area filled with long, pliable bristles to dig into the scalp in a gentle manner.
+Has a large surface area filled with long, pliable bristles to work into the scalp in a gentle manner.
 Easy to massage the scalp in circular motions to get the most shampoo coverage.
 Removes dandruff.
 Brush is contoured to fit your hand.

 Lacks an ergonomic handle.